krutikagouroji/healthcare-sql-analysis/README.md

 WHERE e.patient IN (SELECT DISTINCT patient FROM conditions WHERE description ILIKE '%diabetes%') GROUP BY e.patient) sub;
 \`\`\`
-**Findings:** Finding: Patients diagnosed with diabetes had an average of 79.35 encounters each — significantly higher than what would be expected for a general patient, reflecting the ongoing monitoring, management, and complications typically associated with chronic conditions like diabetes.
+**Findings:** Patients diagnosed with diabetes had an average of 79.35 encounters each — significantly higher than what would be expected for a general patient, reflecting the ongoing monitoring, management, and complications typically associated with chronic conditions like diabetes.

 ![Average encounters for patients with diabetes](Average-encounters-for-patients-with-diabetes.png)